John-Zaia/TextEncryptionDecryption/README.md

 ## Encrypting Text
 When encrypting text make sure your key does not include the bytes prefix that Python adds when generating a key as the code will not work with that prefix.
-When encyrpting the code will ask you the key value you want to use when encrypting the data, the text you want to encrypt, and the file path to save the text.
+When encyrpting, the code will ask you the key value you want to use when encrypting the data, the text you want to encrypt, and the file path to save the text.
 A screenshot of encrypting a piece of text is shown below.
 ![Example Screenshot](/Images/encrypting.PNG)